robivagner/foundry-lottery/README.md

 !!PLEASE do NOT put your actual private key in the .env file it is NOT good practice.
-!!EITHER put the private key of a wallet u won't have actual money in OR use command to store your private key interactively in a encrypted form.
+!!EITHER put the private key of a wallet you won't have actual money in OR use this command to store your private key interactively in a encrypted form:
 ```
 cast wallet import <any_wallet_name_you_want> --interactive
 ```